 (Proposition B)

-The Board also approved putting Proposition B on the November 5 ballot which, if approved by voters, would provide $189,500,000 in funds to build two new elementary schools to address with the growing student population.
+The Board also approved putting Proposition B on the November 5 ballot which, if approved by voters, would provide $189,500,000 in funds to build two new elementary schools to address the growing student population.

 As a fast-growth district, Frenship welcomes hundreds of new students each school year and currently serves more than 11,700+ students across 16 campuses in the Wolfforth and Lubbock communities.
 Frenship opened Alcove Trails Middle School in August of 2023, Ridgewood Elementary this August, and Frenship Memorial High School is set to open in August of 2025.
 According to demographic studies and new housing developments within the district, Frenship's elementary age enrollment is projected to increase by more than 1,000 students over the next five years.
 Two additional elementary schools are needed to accommodate that future growth.
 Proposition B would also include funding to improve campus safety and security, various renovations for existing campuses, and addressing the growing student transportation needs.